 As a front porch is an extension of your home, it’s important to decorate it so it feels like a room in your house, like you are simply stepping into another area in your home.

-Furniture is key, and good comfy chairs are an essential part of the design.
-You can opt for outdoor styles that are made from wicker or choose classic wooden designs that will last for years and don’t forget to keep an eye out at antique fairs, unique pieces add character to a scheme whether it’s for inside or out.
+There are so many front porch ideas to choose from, but furniture is key and good comfy chairs are an essential part of the design.
+You can opt for outdoor styles that are made from wicker or choose classic wooden designs that will last for years.
+Don’t forget to keep an eye out at antique fairs, unique pieces add character to a scheme whether it’s for inside or out.

 If the weather allows, add rugs layered up for a cosy feel during the cooler months or, if you are after a colder feel underfoot opt for tiles, they can also add a decorative and colorful feel to your porch.

 Hanging baskets and potted plants will look great, you can tie in the colours so they match cushions or paintwork and why not frame your front door with a pair bay trees – a classic design choice.